effectfully-ou/sketches/try-do-is-dangerous/README.md

 ## Preface

 The purpose on an effect system is to allow the programmer to track effects in their code and mash them together.
-There are lots of axes is the design space of effect systems:
+There are lots of axes in the design space of effect systems:

 - Performance: `mtl` is pretty fast (but [not nearly as fast as we'd like it to be](https://www.youtube.com/watch?v=0jI-AlWEwYI)), extensible effect systems are usually slower, but some (e.g. [`fused-effects`](https://hackage.haskell.org/package/fused-effects-0.1.1.0)) come very close and we have hopes (see [`eff`](https://github.com/hasura/eff)) for having an effect system that is faster than `mtl`.
 Besides, compilation speed is an important factor as well.
 - Definition-site boilerplate: how much code does the programmer need to write in order to introduce a new effect?
 For `mtl` -- plenty, due to the O(n*m) number of instances problem, with extensible effect systems -- less, but how much less depends on the expressiveness of the system and whether it's designed to be a low-boilerplate one (like [`polysemy`](https://reasonablypolymorphic.com/blog/freer-higher-order-effects/)) in the first place.